TerriaJS/terriajs/Documentation/CatalogManagement/Initialization-File.md

 - Files on Github, including Gist files, are not served with CORS.
 However, you can access them through a third-party service, rawgit.com.
 For instance, https://github.com/TerriaJS/terriajs/blob/master/wwwroot/test/init/test-tablestyle.json can be accessed as https://rawgit.com/TerriaJS/terriajs/master/wwwroot/test/init/test-tablestyle.json.

+## Editing catalog files

+Catalog files can be edited three ways:

+1. Using a desktop text editor.
+Be very careful to ensure that your file is valid JSON.
+This is more restrictive format than simple JavaScript, for instance.
+You can use http://jsonlint.com/ .
+2. Using a JSON-specific editor, such as http://www.jsoneditoronline.org/.
+This has the advantage that your file will be valid JSON.
+3. Using the Terria Catalog Editor, currently available in a preview version at http://nationalmap.gov.au/editor/ .
+This editor is not yet considered reliable, and may cause data corruption.